Commander-Language/Commander/documentation/spec.md

 ```

 ## User Defined Scopes
-You may defined a custom scope in your commander script.
+You may define a custom scope in your commander script.
 Any variables or functions initialize within the scope will no longer exist once the scope is left.
 ### Grammar
 ```
 <stmt> : {